 In addition to special events, there are plenty of celebrations of music, dance, theatre, food, fashion and many more.
 Each season brings a different vibe and keeps a steady flow of visitors to the area.
 You really can’t go wrong with stopping by, no matter when you are in town.

 Add a number of art galleries and art shops, and you have yourself an artsy vibe that is unique to this area.
-During the summer there are numerous outdoor performances and shows that are bound to keep you entertained.
+Summers bring on numerous outdoor performances and shows, bound to keep you entertained.

 As many other cities out there, Toronto has its own Christmas Market right here at the Historic Distillery District.
 It became such a popular event that organizers started to enforce entry fees during weekends and certain evenings to control overcrowding.